 The auxiliary analog output, derived from a D/A converter, is on this connector.
-The scaling is normally 1 mV per bit, for a 0 to 4.096 volt full-scale range.
+The scaling is normally 1 mV per bit, for a range of 0 to 4.096 V full-scale.

-The pin out of this connector is shown in Table C-1.
+The pin-out table for this connector is shown in Table C-1.